-"We must never forget those brave men and women who have paid the supreme sacrifice for our Soverign and Nation, Past, Present and Future"
+"We must never forget those brave men and women who have paid the supreme sacrifice for our Sovereign and Nation, Past, Present and Future"

 Singer/Songwriter Alan Brydon - "I have been impressed with the work of the Association, I was honoured when asked to become an Ambassador"

 "Children have been learning my songs, whilst learning about the Great War and the sacrifice's made by our forefathers, ASA is setting a great example of why it is important to engage, inform and work with schools and teachers across the Nation, we must never forget"

 Afghanistan Veteran David Birrell - "I served Queen and Country with the British Army, I lost both my legs in an IED attack in Afghanistan"